-How do councillors deal with their casework?
-Do they pass it on to council officers?
-Or do they take a more in-depth approach to resolving issues?
-What support do members receive?
-Key lines of How has technology influenced the way in which councillors explanation work?
+Key lines of explanation How has technology influenced the way in which council work?
 And interact with their electorate?
-In what ways does the council promote service users' engagement/dispute resolution with service providers and managers rather than through councillors?
-Councillors take responsibility for their own casework and manage their workload appropriately.
+In what ways does the council promote service users' engagement/dispute resolution with service providers at managers rather than through councillors?
+Casework Analysis Councillors take responsibility for their own casework and manage their workload appropriately.
 The Ward Boundary Review Working Group wished to emphasise the community cohesion issues within North East Lincolnshire, and the challenges faced in serving well established communities and some of the most deprived areas in the country.
 There are particular issues associated with housing, crime and anti social behaviour.
-The Council has provided an online 'customer' portal' to allow residents and members to log common calls for service (e.g. fly tipping, pot holes).
+The Council has provided an online 'customer portal' to allow residents and members to log common calls for service (e.g. fly tipping, pot holes).
 The council is currently introducing a Members' Portal providing access to the customer portal as well as information on general calls for service within their wards.
 This will identify common issues within wards and across the Borough to help inform the allocation of council resources.
-Casework The customer portal provides an audit trail and is aimed at providing a more responsive service with officers having to spend less time on calls from councillors and residents.
-Through promotion of the portal, it is hoped that service users will engage directly with the services rather than have to rely Analysis on councillors to log calls on their behalf.
+The customer portal provides an audit trail and is aimed at providing a more responsive service with officers having to spend less time on calls from councillors and residents.
+Through promotion of the portal, it is hoped that service users will engage directly with the services rather than have to rely on councillors to log calls on their behalf.
 Members receive direct support from the Democratic and Scrutiny Services team (comprising of 8 staff with a FTE of 7.5).
 The role of the team is to support Members on a daily basis, assisting with the set up of ward surgeries, support with technology, and advice on committee/panel-related matters.
 The team will also assist with resolution of customer portal disputes.
 Technology, primarily in the form of laptops, has been incorporated into the councillor role to enable a more responsive and interactive service as well as trying to reduce unnecessary paper consumption.
 Each member is provided with a council email address.
-All committee meetings remain face to face (as directed by legislation), however, informal meetings tend to be held on a virtual or hybrid basis to allow Members more flexibility in their attendance and reduce travel time and costs.
-The Council is about to introduce webcasting of its full Council meetings, with the aim of improving access to meetings for the public (and for members should legislation be amended to allow virtual member attendance).
+All committee meetings remain face to face (as directed by legislation), however, informal meetings tend to be held on a virtual or hybrid basis to allow Members more flexibility in their attendance and reduce tra meetings for the public (and for members should legislation be amended to allow virtual member attendance).